facelessuser/Rummage/docs/src/markdown/usage.md

 The status bar will show search progress, match counts, and other useful information.

 !!! warning "Warning: Replace"
-    When replacing, Rummage will back up the file in `<your file name>.rum-bak`.
+    When replacing, Rummage will back up the file.
 If the copy fails, it should terminate the replace for that file.
 You can disable backups if you like, but if you aren't careful with your patterns, you may remove unwanted text that you won't be able to recover unless you are using version control.

     This is free software, and I am not responsible for files corrupted or lost.

+    See [Backups](#backups) to learn more about backups and how to customize backups.

 ## Running